Massila2522/New_Dem/README.md

 3. Move the cloned folder to the 'htdocs' directory in your XAMPP installation folder.
 4. Start the Apache server and MySQL in XAMPP.
 5. Open your web browser and go to http://localhost/New_Dem.

-### Option 2: Open with Visual Studio Code
-1. Open the cloned project folder in Visual Studio Code.
-2. Install recommended extensions if prompted.
-3. Open your web browser and go to http://localhost/New_Dem.

 ## Project Optimization
 While the current version of the website is functional, I have plans to optimize its performance to enhance the user experience.
 Potential optimization areas include: